KStegall/KStegall/README.md

 Hi there, I'm Karston👋
-- 🔭 I’m currently working on [The Odin Project](https://www.theodinproject.com/).
+- 🔭 I’m currently working on a mobile game
-- 🎓 I'm currently finishing my Bachelors in Software Engineering at Arizona State University.
+- 🎓 Major in Software Engineering and Minor in Data Science
 - 💬 Ask me about Python
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/karston-stegall/)
 <!--